daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 tuba: @last-note o2 c4.~2
 {% endhighlight %}

 So, that's Alda in a nutshell.
 Please don't hesitate to [e-mail me](mailto:dave.yarwood@gmail.com?subject=alda) if you have any questions about how to do something in Alda.
-Or, better yet, if you're a Clojure programmer and you like open-source software, [consider contributing](https://github.com/alda-lang/alda/issues)!
+Or, better yet, if you're a Clojure programmer and you like open-source software, [consider contributing](https://github.com/alda-lang/alda/blob/master/CONTRIBUTING.md)!
 Pull requests are warmly accepted.

-*EDIT 10/4/15: The `(quant 30, vol 65)` syntax has been updated in newer versions of Alda.
-I've updated this article to reflect the new syntax, which is `(quant 30) (vol 65)`.*

-*EDIT 1/2/16: Alda is now considerably easier to install, and no longer comes packaged with the FluidR3 MIDI soundfont (although there are instructions in the README for how to install it on Mac/Linux systems).
-I've updated this blog post to reflect the new, easier install process.*